-Charles A. Lindbergh's first "Crack-up"
+Charles A. Lindbergh's first "Accident"

 - mcalchrc